-Unlike most cats, Bengals are quite fond of water.
-They like to play in the tub and may stroll into the shower with you.
-You have to protect your aquarium and fish.
-They will attempt to fish them out.
+Unlike most cats, Bengals are quite fond of water—they like to play in the tub and may stroll into the shower with you.
+You will have to protect your aquarium and fish as they will likely attempt to fish them out.

-Bengals are best for people who want a cat-like, exotic feline.
+Bengals are best for people who want a wildcat-like, exotic-looking feline.
 They are not large and do not act terribly different from your average housecat.
 They are active and very reliant on their people, so you will need quite a bit of time on your hands to take care of them properly.